NatalieBiderman/Categories_fMRI_MTurk/README.txt

 You can now access the web app by going to http://127.0.0.1:8000 The consent form can be accessed at http://127.0.0.1:8000/consent

+In the scanner, you can direct to the size judgement task by navigating to http://127.0.0.1:8000/size_form or the RL task by navigating to http://127.0.0.1:8000/rl_form

 Counterbalancing:
 If subject ID is odd: category learning, simple RL, size judgements